khattakdev/minimalcommit/CONTRIBUTING.md

 ## Prerequisites
 Before you start contributing to the project, here's the prerequisities that you need to have:

-1. **Git:** You'll need Git to clone the repository and manage version control.
-If Git is not installed, download and install it from [Git Downloads](https://git-scm.com/downloads).
+1. **Git:** You'll need git to clone the repository and manage version control.
+If git is not installed, download and install it from [Git Downloads](https://git-scm.com/downloads).

 2. **Node.js:** The project is built using Node.js.
 You can download and install Node.js from [Node.js Downloads](https://nodejs.org/en/download/).
 Make sure to install a LTS (Long Term Support) version.